-One in 25 companies request a homework assignment from candidates, taking the opportunity to test employee skills for themselves.
+In the survey linked above, one in 25 companies request a homework assignment from candidates, taking the opportunity to test employee skills for themselves.
 And increasingly, they’re using virtual reality to evaluate job-critical skills.

 To accomplish this, candidates are put into a virtual simulation of the workplace they are looking to join.
 Managers can put the recruits in situations that demonstrate their skills and problem-solving abilities firsthand, while being monitored and evaluated.